 - Langebæk, Rikke; Eika, Berit; Jensen, Asger Lundorff; Tanggaard, Lene; Toft, Nils and Berendt, Mette.
 2012.
 “Emotions in veterinary surgical students: A qualitative study.”
 Journal of Veterinary Medical Education 39(4):312-321.

+The Danish veterinary curriculum is divided into a three-year bachelor and a two-and-a-half-year master’s program.
 Basic Surgical Skills is an eight-day course offered in the fourth year of the curriculum (first year of the master’s). … and (4) four days of practicing surgery on live research pigs.
 The research pigs are humanely euthanized at the end of a day’s surgical practice.
+Four students work with one pig, performing a range of surgical procedures (gastrotomy, orchiectomy, cystotomy, enterotomy, intestinal resection, and tracheostomy) in order to practice basic skills in different contexts.

 - NEAVS Graduate and Professional Schools